Toto XX: Reception

-AllMusic, not realizing that the album's nine studio tracks were all recorded nine years or more before its release, commented that "Essentially, this is a Toto reunion album, featuring nine new studio cuts and four live tracks[...]" and said that the material was more similar to that on Tambu than the band's most recent studio album.
-They praised the performances but concluded the release to be "not particularly interesting to anyone except hardcore fans".
-Vocalists Fergie Frederiksen and Jean-Michel Byron are the only former members of the band that do not appear on the booklet photo sleeve.
-Possibly because they are not featured on any song.
+Stephen Thomas Erlewine originally commented on AllMusic that "Essentially, this is a Toto reunion album, featuring nine new studio cuts and four live tracks" and said that the material was more similar to that on Tambu than the band's most recent studio album.
+Erlewine praised the performances but concluded the release to be "not particularly interesting to anyone except hardcore fans".
+A later AllMusic review was more positive, commenting on "soaring vocals" and "stunning instrumental", and acclaiming that the "powerful musical talent that makes up this group has always been in high gear".

 Track listing

 "On the Run" (Recorded at the Montreux Jazz Festival '91) and "Dave's Gone Skiing (Instrumental)" (Recorded at the Standard Bank Arena, Johannesburg, South Africa in 1997) were omitted from the All In 1978–2018 release of this album.